Smith & Wesson Model 39: History

+Mk 22 "Hush Puppy"

 A modified version of the Model 39 with a wider grip frame to accommodate a 14-round magazine was used by Naval Special Warfare units during the Vietnam War.
 It was issued to officers-in-charge (OICs) of MST-2 detachments as their sidearm.
-SEAL Teams used either the Model 39 without modification or a modified version, the Mk 22 Mod 0, which was called the "hush puppy".
+SEAL Teams used either the Model 39 without modification or a modified version, the Mk 22 Mod 0, which was called the "Hush Puppy".
 The modified pistol had a suppressor with a slide lock (preventing the slide from moving backward upon firing, thereby decreasing produced noise).
 The Mk 22 Mod 0 had raised iron sights, to provide easier sighting over a bulky suppressor.
 The gun's purpose was to kill sentry dogs or guards without alarming the main target.

 The Mk 22 was the basis for the later Smith & Wesson Model 59, retaining the original 9mm Parabellum caliber, but incorporating a wider aluminum frame with a straight backstrap to accommodate a double-column magazine that could hold 14 rounds.
 In 1967, the Illinois State Police adopted the Model 39, a breakthrough in introducing semi-automatic pistols to law enforcement.
-This publicity helped commercial sales and set the stage for the more acceptable Model 59 with its high-capacity magazine at least in undercover or detective police use where the double action feature (and the larger magazine capacity) was considered by many to be superior to single-stack semi-automatics and revolvers of the time.
+This publicity helped commercial sales and set the stage for the more acceptable Model 59 with its higher capacity magazine at least in undercover or detective police use where the double action feature (and the larger magazine capacity) was considered by many to be superior to single-stack semi-automatics and revolvers of the time.

 The Model 39 was discontinued from production after 1983.